 Tall, powerful, German and able to ping passes out from the back: it is no wonder Süle was likened to Jerome Boateng in his formative years.
 It was an apt comparison too, as Süle has long been a fan of the man who would one day be his teammate at Bayern.

 "I don't have any idols because I want to do my own thing," Süle told the Hoffenheim website in 2015.
 "But there's obviously one player who's a reference point and that's Jerome Boateng.
 He's the one player I look up to.
 That's why I was so happy when he got in touch when I was injured [the cruciate ligament he damaged in 2014].
 I was lying in the hospital when suddenly I got a text message from him.
 I freaked out for a little bit.
 That was a huge thing for me."

 9) The student becomes the master

-If that was Süle's reaction to a text message, then just imagine his delight at pulling on the Bayern Munich shirt next to him in the changing room.
-In January 2017 it was confirmed that he would be joining the club from Hoffenheim in time for the 2017/18 season.
+If that was Süle's reaction to a text message, then just imagine his delight at pulling on the Bayern shirt next to his idol in the changing room.
+In January 2017, it was confirmed that he would be joining the club from Hoffenheim in time for the 2017/18 season.

 Initially drafted in to provide cover for Boateng and Mats Hummels, the first-choice defensive pairing for club and country at the time, Süle still managed a respectable 27 Bundesliga appearances in his debut campaign at Bayern.
 "If I can even get anywhere near what Jerome's achieved then I'll be very satisfied with my career," Süle told Kicker after his arrival at the cub.
 "I'd never say I'm on the same level as him."